tmorris-ftnt/ztptool/README.md

 #### Device_Name
 This field will indicate the devicename to assign in FortiManager

+> This field will also be copied to a meta field called "Device_Name"

 #### Platform
 This field will assign the Platform (i.e. FortiGate-60E).